mrjones2014/legendary.nvim/README.md

   scratchpad = {
     -- configure how to show results of evaluated Lua code, -- either 'print' or 'float'
-    display_results = 'float',
+    -- Pressing q or <ESC> will close the float display_results = 'float',
   },
 })